ge-hall/100DaysOfCode/log.md

 ### Day 4: September 28, 2018

 **Today's Progress**:
 Back on MQTT Service.
-TOnight exploring listening to subscriptions.
-Persisting to DB
+Tonight exploring listening to subscriptions [DONE].
+Persisting to DB [TODO]. switched over to use yarn.

+**Thoughts**
-**Thoughts**  Finally do some coding.
+Finally do some coding.
+I think I am becoming an FB dev fanboy.
+So many shiny new tools to use.

 **Link(s) to work**